Abby Holland: Marriage to Swamp Thing

 Abby's marriage to Swamp Thing proves to be as challenging as everything else in her life.
 One evening, she senses Alec is in distress and rushes out to him.
 Hiding from a police squad searching the bayou, Abby realizes that others must be in danger, too.
 She finds Alec dying from toxic waste poisoning.
 He warns her to keep away from him, and that he will find a way to restore himself in a new body before expiring.

 True to his word, the Swamp Thing lives again, in a tiny plant that Abby psychically locates and helps to nurture, while Alec regrows himself.
 He is impressed by Abby's remarkable devotion to him.
 One day, the unique couple is visited by the mystic occultist John Constantine, who begins to manipulate Swamp Thing in exchange for valuable information about his elemental powers.

 Eventually, Alec's travels bring him home on a mission in Louisiana, dealing with a cursed plantation plagued by 19th-century ghosts and zombies.
 Abby's inner strength proves invaluable, as she helps to evacuate the survivors.
-During the course of her relationship with Alec, Abby learns to accept his bizarre abilities and strange habits, such as ingesting dead or dying animals into his body, or unexpectedly growing himself out of her bathroom sink in order to personally visit her at home.
+During the course of her relationship with Alec, Abby learns to accept his bizarre abilities and strange habits, such as ingesting dead or dying animals into his body, or unexpectedly growing himself out of her bathroom sink to visit her.
 One night, Abby even mistakes one of Alec's abandoned husks for him.
 She makes him promise that he will never die for as long as she lives.

 The New 52

-In the Post-Flashpoint universe, Abigail's history with Swamp Thing is significantly altered.
-In this new world, Abigail is alive during modern times, and has a half-brother named William Arcane, who, like her, is connected to an elemental force: the Rot.
-Their uncle, Anton, is the avatar of the Rot.
+Following The New 52 continuity reboot, Abigail's history with Swamp Thing is significantly altered.
+In this new world, Abigail is alive during modern times, and has a half-brother named William Arcane.
+Both are connected to the Rot, a cosmic force associated with death and decay.

-Surnames

-Abby's last name changes twice between the first three Swamp Thing series.
-In the original series, her maiden name is Arcane.
-Throughout the second series, she retains her first husband's name Cable, even during Matthew's coma and after his death.
-In both the third and fourth series, Abby finally has her last name legally changed to her current surname, Holland, which she also shares with her daughter, Tefé Holland.

-Real time aging

-Like John Constantine, Abby is one of the few DC Universe supporting characters that ages in real time, due to publication in the Vertigo imprint.
-She turned 50 years old in late 2005, having only been a teenager in her first appearance in 1973.

-Post-Flashpoint, she has been re-introduced as a young woman, born in the modern era.
-She is not married to the Swamp Thing, but she does fall in love with him.